 Need help in resolving a dispute with a REALTOR®?

-The Illinois Association of REALTORS® (IAR) has a Consumer Help Line to try and resolve questions relating to real estate transactions.
+The Illinois REALTORS® have a Consumer Help Line to try and resolve questions relating to real estate transactions.